CMU-313/CMU-313.github.io/docs/projects/P3/index.md

 To receive full credit for the extra credit, we expect:

-- [ ] Your review of three different teams' features on Gradescope, and on the [public spreadsheet](https://docs.google.com/spreadsheets/d/1MjR3MC6kRoXZCfIKmrR-SAiZCXOYRsug6NzAoIhFm8Q/), addressing the three questions described.
+- [ ] Your review of three different teams' features on Gradescope and on the [public spreadsheet](https://docs.google.com/spreadsheets/d/1MjR3MC6kRoXZCfIKmrR-SAiZCXOYRsug6NzAoIhFm8Q/), addressing the three questions described.
 ## Resources & Documentation

 ### Starter List of Tools